Keep away from other people in your home as much as you can. Stay in a separate room with a window you can open.

 If you have to be in the same room as someone else

 If you have to go into a room with other people in it, try to keep a distance of 2 metres.
-If that is not possible, keep a distance of at least 1 metre from other people and wear a medical face mask.
+Wear a medical or respirator face mask.

 Household cleaning, laundry and rubbish